 The programme is a great opportunity to study Food Science in a country with pure and clean nature and fantastic assessability to raw materials as well as closeness to the producers.
 The programme is geared towards international students and is taught in English.
 It is also designed for students with BS degrees in other disciplines than food science like biology, chemistry, biochemistry, medicine, or engineering and technology.

 The application deadline 1 February (each academic year).
 Nordic citizens are exempted and may apply for graduate studies until 15 April.
+Please note that the deadline for Nordic citizens has been extended to 20 May 2020 due to special circumstances.

 The programme is designed to cover all major fields within food science and technology and is based on using fundamental principles of food chemistry, food biology, food processing, and food engineering to prepare graduates for leading roles in all aspects of development and processing of new, wholesome, and safe food products.
 The programme is directed and in cooperation with the Faculty or qualified experts at Matís and other research institutions and may be organised with industry involvement.

-Main study focus is on:
+The main study focus is on:

 - Quality and Safety